 Where do we collect information from?

-We collect information from you using a variety of different methods, including when you apply for a property or service, complete one of our forms, when you call, write, email or meet with us.
-We may also obtain information about you from other Falkirk Council services
+We collect information from you using a variety of different methods, including when you apply for a property or service, complete one of our paper or online forms, when you call, write, email or meet with us.
+We may also obtain information about you from other Falkirk Council services, including our online services.

 In order to provide housing services, we may collect information from other sources including other landlords, other Local Authorities, Government Departments, Falkirk Health and Social Care Partnership, contractors, credit check agencies.
 On occasion, we may receive information from neighbours or other members of the public.